 icedrive paid plans

-pCloud only has two options for individual plans: Premium 500GB and Premium Plus 2TB with either monthly or annual payment options.
+pCloud has only two options for individual plans: Premium 500GB and Premium Plus 2TB, with either monthly or annual payment options.
 If you choose the lifetime plan, it offers a custom 10TB option.
-For more, check out pCloud lifetime plan article.
+For more, check out our pCloud lifetime plan article.

 pcloud plans